loremispum2k8/memory-card-game-vercel/README.md

 3. After every click, the cards shuffle, making it trickier to remember their positions.

 - Built with React, HTML, CSS, and JavaScript, the game fetches dog images from an API, so each round features fresh, cute dogs.
-It also saves progrss using Local Storage.
+It also saves progress using Local Storage.